In this article, you’ll find answers to questions like:

 Take Sonia Perez, a mother of four children.
 She decided it was time to leave a bad marriage but soon found herself struggling to keep food on the table.

-She heard about Feeding the Hungry through her job and got through a rough patch by picking up bread, meat, sandwiches, vegetables and pastries twice a week in West Palm Beach, she says.
+She heard about the food bank through her job and got through a rough patch by picking up bread, meat, sandwiches, vegetables and pastries twice a week, she says.

-Another option is United Way of Palm Beach County, which offers programs that assist with meals or school supplies, says Lexi Savage, senior vice president of communications and resource development.
-Right before the 2015-2016 school year, United Way ordered eight, 18-wheelers filled with school supplies that were delivered to schools serving primarily low-income students.
+Another option is United Way of Palm Beach County, which offers programs that assist with meals or school supplies, says Lexi Savage, former senior vice president of communications and resource development.
+Right before a recent school year, United Way ordered eight, 18-wheelers filled with school supplies that were delivered to schools serving primarily low-income students.

 “About 41 percent of the population of Palm Beach County is living paycheck to paycheck,” Savage says.
 “So if there’s a crisis, such as a car breakdown, they’re financially vulnerable.
 They’ll stop spending money on food.”

-The Education Foundation of Palm Beach County, which helps low-income students get uniforms, launched Red Apple Supplies during the past year to help give school supplies to needy students, says Laura Bessinger-Morse, the foundation’s program officer.
+The Education Foundation of Palm Beach County, which helps low-income students get uniforms, launched the Red Apple Supplies program to help give school supplies to needy students, says Laura Bessinger-Morse, the foundation’s former program officer.

 Teachers at qualified schools — with at least 95 percent of students in the free- and reduced-lunch program — can get supplies for students and deliver them in the classroom.